knkp/buildroot_flake/readme.md

 # Simple example
-In a shell run `nix develop github:knkp/buildroot_flake --no-write-lock-file` Then navigate to where buildroot has been extrated/cloned.
+In a shell run `nix develop github:knkp/buildroot_flake --no-write-lock-file` Then navigate to buildroot on your system.
 You should now be able to run `make menuconfig` and `make` to build the image.